 August, Chayetina, Western Serbia.
 The mountainous region of Zlatibor is pristine and peaceful.
 The pine woods come to life as dozens of children and young people gather for a summer camp.
 Spirits are high, and smiles are seen all around.
 This could be any summer youth camp.
 The youngsters, however, are dressed and geared in fatigues, line up and listen to a middle-aged drill instructor issuing commands.
 This is not just any summer youth camp, but the military Zlatibor 2018 camp for youth aged 12 to 23, organized by the Russian ultranationalist E.N.O.T.
 Corp.
 This group has a strong taste for mercenary and paramilitary activities in Eastern Ukraine.

 This particular camp is just one of the many initiatives directly and indirectly backed by the Kremlin, according to openly available information.
-Such camps, as well as their adjoining “fitness clubs” and “patriotic education clubs,” belong to broader structure that is part of the modern Russian mobilization policies of President Vladimir Putin.
+Such camps, as well as their adjoining “fitness clubs” and “patriotic education clubs,” belong to a broader structure that is part of the modern Russian mobilization policies of President Vladimir Putin.

 The Zlatibor training camp has been officially closed since mid-August after intense pressure from leading politicians of Serbia’s Liberal Democratic Party.
 News about the controversies of these camps and other types of patriotic initiatives are usually confined to the borders of Eastern Europe and do not make global headlines.
 They are deemed insignificant, occurring at the geographic and social margins, and hence underreported.
 However, they are clear symptoms of a larger and more complex process of incorporating seemingly bottom-up Russian civic initiatives and weaponizing attendants at home and abroad.

-Zlatibor camp organizer Zeljo Vukelic, a Serbian war veteran, claims that the participants arrived there on voluntary basis only.
+Zlatibor camp organizer Zeljo Vukelic, a Serbian war veteran, claims that the participants arrived there on a voluntary basis only.
 That might be true, but it is also very likely that the information about the actual activities is skewed, leading to parents providing consent without knowing what really happens at the camps.
 Financial support, Vukelic claimed, comes from the municipality of Chayetina and a war veterans association that he heads.
 However, elsewhere he admitted that the military camp has received support from the Russian embassy in Serbia and that the army officer serving with the embassy has paid a visit.

 Disguising Military and Tactical Training